-As for my next phase, I’ll take on a strategist role to a leading cloud & AI company to create an impact on how the digital age refines our life.
+As for my next phase, I’ll take on a strategist role at a leading cloud & AI company.
+I am excited to continue creating an impact in the digital age.

-I’m very grateful to have worked alongside talented people both in Tableau and in our greater #datafam community — people who are brilliant and freakishly-friendly.
-I had fantastic mentors, Nate Vogel, and Andy Cotgreave, who supported me tremendously and shared their wisdom with me.
+I’m very grateful to have worked alongside talented people both in Tableau and in our greater #datafam community — people who are brilliant and freakishly friendly.
+I am immensely grateful for the guidance of my mentors, Nate Vogel and Andy Cotgreave.
+Their wisdom and support have been instrumental in my growth at Tableau.
 I have many lifetime memories and made lots of great friends.
 I wish all of you at Tableau all the best for your next chapter, joining the Salesforce Ohana.

 Anyone can analyze basic social media data in a few steps.
 But once you’ve started diving into social analytics, how do you bring it to the next level?
 This session will cover strategies for scaling a social data program.
 You’ll learn skills such as how to directly connect to your social media data with a Web Data Connector, considerations for building scalable data sources, and tips for using metadata and calculations for more sophisticated analysis.